Administrative License Suspension: The example of Texas

 In the state of Texas, Administrative License Revocation is a process by which an individual who is arrested for Driving While Intoxicated (DWI) has his or her driver's license administratively suspended.
 This program went into effect on January 1, 1995, and is administrated by the Texas Department of Public Safety (DPS).
-DPS records indicate that 103,168 notices of suspension were served during calendar year 2003.
-During that time period the agency processed 95,495 suspensions.
+DPS records indicate that 103,168 notices of suspension were served during the calendar year 2003.
+During that period, the agency processed 95,495 suspensions.

 A suspension can occur from either the refusal to submit to a chemical test or results of 0.08 or greater alcohol concentration when a chemical test is taken.
-This blood alcohol concentration (0.08 grams percent) applies to drivers age 21 and over, but a lower BAC level is applicable to underage drivers or any driver operating a commercial motor vehicle.
+This blood alcohol concentration (0.08 grams percent) applies to drivers aged 21 and over, but a lower BAC level applies to underage drivers or any driver operating a commercial motor vehicle.
 DPS is also authorized to suspend the drivers licenses of minors who commit the offense of driving under the influence (DUI) as well as individuals who refuse to provide a specimen following an arrest for the offense of boating while intoxicated (BWI).
 The statutes concerning ALS are found in the Texas Transportation Code at Chapters 524 and 724.